Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ingest sources and downstream processing
    entities can sometimes be challenging.
    This challenge comes from the fact that
-   there are multiple levels of interoperability
+   there are multiple levels of interoperability.
-   that need to be achieved.

    For example, the network protocol for transmission
    of data and the setup of the connectivity are important.